 - Laundry detergent – cut a small piece of stain remover bar like Vanish, then use locally bought laundry detergent or soap to clean your clothes on the road.

-- Make up – Use powder foundation.
+- Make up – Use powder foundation or decant some liquid foundation into a sample size squeezy tube.
 Check whether your favourite brand makes a travel compact.
 I have a Dior travel pallet that contains miniature versions of mascara, eyeshadow, concealer, lip gloss, and pencils, which is great for saving space and weight versus taking my entire make up bag.

 - Nail varnish remover – Use nail varnish remover wipes